-Editing the PATH environment variable in Windows is an unpleasant experience.
-First, it takes several steps to get to the interface.
-Second, the interface is impossible:
+Editing the PATH environment variable in Windows is unpleasant: It takes several steps to get to the interface, and, once you get there, it is almost impossible to use:

-Here I suggest four alternative tools for editing the PATH and other environment variables from a proper interface.
+Here I suggest four alternative tools for editing the PATH and other environment variables.
 Two are command-line tools and the other two have a graphical interface.
 All are available for free.
 I list them in order of personal preference.

 pathed

-I like pathed most because it is the simplest.
-It is a command-line tool, part of the GTools collection.
+I like pathed the most because it is the simplest. pathed is a command-line tool, part of the GTools collection.
 Its usage is straightforward:

 C:\Users\demetris>pathed --help